-Peak 6980 is located NNE of Scott Butte and NW of Peak 6934 at the SW end of the Beaverhead Range.
-Its accessibility and elevation provide great views of the Birch Creek Valley and the East Side of the Lemhi Range.
+Peak 6980 is located north-northeast of Scott Butte and northwest of Peak 6934 at the southwest end of the Beaverhead Mountains.
+Its accessibility and elevation provide great views of the Birch Creek Valley and the east side of the Lemhi Range.
 USGS Scott Butte

 South Ridge(s), Class 2 by Margo Mandella